14080204/Global-Local-Alignment-Algorithm/README.md

 # Global-Local-Alignment-Algorithm
 Dataset mast be in fasta form.
-Results are in debug folder.
+Results are in main folder.